ALT FSIC WELCOMES YOU

 GRANT APPLICATIONS AND MANAGEMENT

-Since it's inception, the ALT-FSIC has been directly awarded grants totaling over $982,000.
+Since it's inception, the ALT-FSIC has been directly awarded grants totaling $2,800,722.
 These Grant projects have ranged from clearing and maintaining our 8-mile Perimeter Shaded Fuel Break (PSFB), Clearing of rights-of-way (Evacuation routes), Weed Abatement, Fuel Materials Reduction, free Neighbor-to-Neighbor curbside and cul-de-sac Chipping Service, and Training, Coordination and Management of our ALT Fire Risk Educators who perform our annual residential property inspections in compliance with Public Resources Code 4291.

 A curbside chipping service to ALT residents has been provided since 2007 via governmental grants or ALT funds.
 The service is currently completed with help of our ALT Maintenance Crew.
 ALT resident volunteers have given valuable time in the past.
 Over the years the FSIC has also assisted the ALT General Manager and Board of Directors to seek additional Grant funds through other sources.